javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/01-property-descriptors/article.md

 alert(Object.keys(user)); // name
 ```

 ## Non-configurable

-The non-configurable flag (`configurable:false`) is usually set for built-in objects and properties.
+The non-configurable flag (`configurable:false`) is sometimes preset for built-in objects and properties.

 A non-configurable property can not be deleted or altered with `defineProperty`.